Investor Panel: How To Be Successful in Real Estate – Video 1 & 2

 Wes: I’ve talked to other investors, and everybody has their own comfort level.
 There are some people who just buy stuff straight on the scene, they don’t know anything about it, and they just trust, and then there’s other people that go to the opposite extreme and they research forever, and they get stuck.
 I’m in the middle of that.

-My level of comfort was I wanted to go meet the affiliates in these other cities.
+My level of comfort was I wanted to go meet the property teams in these other cities.
 I wanted them to show me the neighborhoods.
 I wanted to see that they had a real office with people working in it.
 I wanted to see how their management wing was operating.
 I got to know them a little bit and they got to know me a little bit and know what I was looking for.

 Once I get to that level of familiarity, some of my homes I picked out one by one when I was visiting these places.
 Other ones, I bought site unseen, based on pictures and based on their performance, but only because I knew the team.